 Twitter handle: @LiebeFonts

-Topics: women in tech, fonts, type design, opentype features, typography, color fonts, font tech, variable fonts
+Topics: women in tech, code, fonts, type design, opentype features, typography, color fonts, font tech, variable fonts

 Services: Talk, Workshop management, Consulting, Coaching

 Willing to travel for an event.

 Willing to talk for nonprofit.